-- Specified at center wavelength.
-See Performance Graph for wavelength dependence. - Defined as containing 100% of the beam energy. - The maximum power specification represents the maximum power for the combined forward and reverse directions.
-Therefore, the sum of the powers in the forward and reverse directions cannot exceed the maximum power specification. - The blocking power density corresponds to light polarized perpendicular to the transmission axis, while the transmission power density corresponds to light polarized parallel to the transmission axis.
+- directions for a Gaussian beam.
+Therefore, the sum of the powers in the forward and reverse directions cannot exceed the maximum power specification. - d.
+The blocking power density corresponds to light polarized perpendicular to the transmission axis, while the transmission power density corresponds to light polarized parallel to the transmission axis. - e.
+The I2500C4 does not include a mount.
+Please see below for more information on compatible mouting adapters.